Installation instructions

 Install BAF

-Next, initialize the BAF secrets for the cluster:
+Run the command to install BAF secrets for the cluster:

 $ ./cli.sh baf install-secrets